Royal Botanic Garden, Sydney: The first one hundred years

 The East India Company windmill stood in The Domain near Government House stables.
-It was located close to the statue of a huntsman with dogs by Henri Henri Alfred Jacquemart, which is still in the grounds of the Royal Botanical Garden.
+It was located close to the statue of a huntsman with dogs by Henri Alfred Jacquemart, which is still in the grounds of the Royal Botanical Garden.
 Built of stone, it was owned by the Government and was used for grinding the grain of the settlers.
-According to Freeman’s Journal, the windmill was built by the East India Company who were granted land around Farm Cove.
+According to Freeman's Journal, the windmill was built by the East India Company who were granted land around Farm Cove.
 The Governor of New South Wales later took forcible possession of the mill which resulted in a drawn-out lawsuit between the company and the government.
 During the dispute the Collector of Internal Revenue, Mr Wm.
 McPherson hired a manager to live in the cottages next to the mill.
-At this time, where the Bent-street entrance is was occupied as a large dairy, kept by Mr W. Stone.
+At this time, where the Bent-street entrance now is, was occupied as a large dairy, kept by Mr W. Stone.
 There was a large gate near the dairy; it stood a bit in from Bent-street, and faced Macquarie-street, with two large Norfolk Island pines on either side.
-This was the entrance to the company’s mill, but it could not be called a public entrance in the accepted meaning, it being on private property.
+This was the entrance to the company's mill, but it could not be called a public entrance in the accepted meaning, it being on private property.
 Finally, in 1835 Sir Richard Bourke had the mill taken down and removed.

 In 1848 John Carne Bidwill was appointed (the first such title) Director, by Governor Fitzroy.
 Meantime in England horticulturist Charles Moore (1820–1905) was appointed Director by the English Government.
 Bidwell was succeeded the following year by Moore.
 Bidwill was offered the post of Commissioner of Lands, Wide Bay.
 Moore was a Scotsman who had trained in the Botanic Gardens of Trinity College, Dublin.
 Moore remained Director for 48 years (1848–96) and did much to develop the Botanic Gardens in their modern form.
 He boldly tackled the problems of poor soil, inadequate water and shortage of funds to develop much of the Gardens as we see them today.
 The Palm Grove at the heart of the Garden is a reminder of his skill and foresight, as is the reclaimed land behind the Farm Cove seawall which significantly expanded the area of the Garden.
 Moore renovated paths throughout the upper gardens, built new paths in lower garden and added 3 acre were added to the lower gardens between 1848 and 1858.
 Between 1848 and 1879 Moore organised construction of the sea wall and reclamation of Farm Cove's tidal flats (work proceeded in two stages) to expand the Lower Garden, the wall being built of stone recycled from demolished Old Government House in Bridge Street, and a long walk was established along Farm Cove.
 Ornamental ponds in the lower garden were laid out using Farm Cove creek, water supply for upper gardens was aided by water pipe installed from Macquarie Street.